Washington Nationals vs. Philadelphia Phillies Preview and Predictions 07-14-2019 in MLB

 Neshek sustained a Grade 2 left hamstring strain and has been transferred to the 60-day injured list.
 He is not expected to return until sometime in September.

-Scherzer has been placed on the 10-day injured list with a mid-back strain but is expected to return sometime before the end of July.
+Scherzer has been placed on the 10-day injured list with a mid-back strain.
+It is unclear if he will be activated for Sunday's game against the Braves.

 - ShoulderLate July | 10-day IL